6 Dog-friendly Maple Syrup Festivals in Ontario

 black and white dog carrying frisbee and walking through leaves

-Pet Dogs: Dogs are welcome on leash
+Pet Dogs: Dogs are welcome on leash but not permitted in the pancake house or sugar shack.

-Approximately 80% of the world’s maple syrup is produced in Canada, specifically Quebec where 70% of the world’s supply is produced.
+Approximately 80% of the world’s maple syrup is produced in Canada, specifically in Quebec where 70% of the world’s supply is produced.
 The country has Indigenous people to thank for understanding the value of tree sap and what can happen when you collect and boil it.

 plate of pancakes covered in maple syrup